rovonov98/simpleCRUD/README.md

-# To install/start the app
+# To install/start the app use:
 # mevn serve